Teen vaping – a guide to spotting vaping & helping them quit

 The vaping devices are electronic products that heat a liquid to produce a vapour/smoke.
 They come in many shapes and sizes from looking like cigarettes, to USB flash drives (JUUL), to large tank system devices.

-In 2013-14 a study showed that the reason many adolescents start vaping is because of the flavours3.
+The reason many US adolescents start vaping is because of the flavours1-4 of which there are now an estimated 16,000 available.
 Many US teens also report that due to the widespread advertising they are curious about the products and want to try them7.

 Most e-cigarettes liquid contains nicotine which is highly addictive.